 I was a volunteer counsellor at Mind in Enfield working with individuals who had received a mental health diagnosis and looking at what it meant for them and supporting those in emotional despair.

 I have explored extensively, in personal therapy over many years, my own experiences and have developed a trustworthy self from which I can experience and be in the world.

-- Diploma in Person-Centred Counselling from Metanoia Institute, Ealing, London, a BACP accredited course
+- Diploma in Person-Centred Counselling (Metanoia Institute, Ealing, London) which is a BACP accredited course

-- Certificate in Counselling Skills – Person-Centred Approach (ABC Awards) from City Lit Institute, Holborn, London
+- Certificate in Counselling Skills – Person-Centred Approach (ABC Awards) from City Lit Institute

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.